SkynetLabs/skynet-kernel/README.md

   complete, the build process should get simpler.
 Then hardcode the default kernel so that you don't need to transplant it in the build process and in the extension.

-+ The way the bootloader currently handles 404's from a portal is trusty, we should minimally verify with multiple portals (if possible) that everyone agrees there's a 404.

 + Explore possibilities of using shared workers to operate the kernel, we may be able to reduce the overall load of using Skynet that way, ensure only one